 In addition, just because a person has a disability, does not mean they are disabled.
-Many living with physical or mental challenges are still active in their work, sports or hobbies.
+Many living with these challenges are still fully active in their work, families, sports or hobbies.
 Some with disabilities are able to work full or part time, but struggle to get through their day, with little or no energy for other things.
-On the other hand, others are unable to maintain gainful or substantial employment due to their disability, have trouble with daily living activities and/or need assistance with their care.
+Others are unable to maintain gainful or substantial employment due to their disability, have trouble with daily living activities and/or need assistance with their care.

 According to the Americans with Disabilities Act of 1990 (ADA) an individual with a disability is a person who: Has a physical or mental impairment that substantially limits one or more major life activities; has a record of such an impairment, or is regarded as having such an impairment (Disability Discrimination).

 Furthermore, “A person is considered to have a disability if he or she has difficulty performing certain functions (seeing, hearing, talking, walking, climbing stairs and lifting and carrying), or has difficulty performing activities of daily living, or has difficulty with certain social roles (doing school work for children, working at a job and around the house for adults)” (Disabilities Affect One-Fifth of All Americans).
 Given this basic knowledge, it is easy to see how work to define invisible disability is both critical to help so many who are overlooked but also daunting in scope.

 Often people think the term, disability, only refers to people using a wheelchair or walker.
 On the contrary, the 1994-1995 Survey of Income and Program Participation (SIPP) found that 26 million Americans (almost 1 in 10) were considered to have a severe disability, while only 1.8 million used a wheelchair and 5.2 million used a cane, crutches or walker (Americans with Disabilities 94-95).
 In other words, 74% of Americans who live with a severe disability do not use such devices.
 Therefore, a disability cannot be determined solely on whether or not a person uses assistive equipment.